MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

     - Why is the gaussian more "precise"?
     - How can we use a gaussian for patter matching?
 What are the useful side effects?
     - How can we use the derivatives for 1D edge detection?
 Why is it a good idea to combine them with a gaussian?
 What other tweaks can we use to reduce noise/ increase accuracy?
 (Hint: thr, hist)
-    - Does the tecnique mentioned above work for 2D images?
+    - Does the technique mentioned above work for 2D images?
 How?
     - How does the canny edge detector use gradient to detect edges?
     - How can we use 2nd derivatives to detect edges more easily?
 What can we do to make the process efficient?
     - What happens when we increase/reduce the sigma of a gaussian?
 (Hint: thick & thin)